-Jesus himself praised John the Baptist for his holiness so it’s not unusual that the church celebrates John’s birth and death in its liturgy.
-Luke’s gospel recalls John’s birth in detail,ending its account with the words:“The hand of the Lord was with him.
-The child grew and became strong in spirit,and he was in the desert until the day of his manifestation to Israel.”
+Jesus himself praised John the Baptist for his holiness; one reason the church celebrates John’s birth and death in its liturgy.
+Luke’s gospel recalls John’s birth in detail, ending with the words:“The hand of the Lord was with him.
+The child grew and became strong in spirit, and he was in the desert until the day of his manifestation to Israel.”

-He had faith like his father,Zechariah,who devoutly celebrated the mysteries of God in the temple of Jerusalem as a priest.
-At the Jordan River,John called pilgrims on their way to the Holy City to participate in the Jewish feasts by preparing the way of the Lord in their own hearts.
+He had faith like his father Zechariah who devoutly celebrated the mysteries of God in the temple of Jerusalem as a priest.
+At the Jordan River,John called pilgrims on their way to the Holy City to prepare the way of the Lord in their own hearts.